Fidelxyz/DXCam-CPP/README.md

 The above code creates three `DXCamera` instances
 for: `[monitor0, GPU0], [monitor1, GPU0], [monitor1, GPU1]`, and subsequently
-takes three full-screen screenshots. (like Python DXcam, cross GPU untested, but I also hope it works.)
+takes three full-screen screenshots.
+(Like Python DXcam, cross-GPU untested, but I also hope it works.)

 To get a complete list of devices and outputs, use `get_devices_info`